-Our results disagree with results from the local Universe and lower redshift studies, which find positive correlations between gas-phase metallicity and (stellar) velocity dispersion for massive, evolved galaxies (e.g., \citealt{li+2018vc,cappellari2023ppxf}).
+Our results disagree with results from the local Universe and lower-redshift studies, which find positive correlations between gas-phase metallicity and (stellar) velocity dispersion for massive, evolved galaxies (e.g., \citealt{li+2018vc,cappellari2023ppxf}).
 Such a positive correlation is also seen in individual galaxies within the SPT0311-58 protocluster at $z\sim6.9$ \citep{arribas+24}.
-The possible anti-correlation observed in the case of MACS0647-JD is likely not the result of secular interplaying processes shaping the co-evolution of various galaxy properties.
-Such processes have not been established yet in low-mass systems at $z>10$.
-Instead, our findings suggest that our target is observed in an early short-lived evolutionary phase.
+The possible anti-correlation observed in the case of MACS0647-JD is likely not the result of secular, interconnected processes shaping the co-evolution of various galaxy properties.
+Such processes have not yet been established in low-mass systems at $z>10$.
+Instead, our findings suggest that our target is observed in an early, short-lived evolutionary phase.

-\subsubsection{Spatially resolved stellar populations: bursty star formation in the north-eastern region of the system}
+\subsection{Spatially resolved stellar populations: bursty star formation in the north-eastern region of the system}

-We compute the burstiness of star formation on a spaxel-by-spaxel scales using the SFR averaged over the last 100 Myr in look-back time ($\rm SFR_{100}$ from our \textsc{prospector} SED fits) to probe the long timescale SFR.
-For instantaneous/short timescale SFR, we use two alternative tracers: {\it a)} $\rm SFR_{10}$ (similar to $\rm SFR_{100}$ but it probes only the last 10 Myr in look-back time; this is also computed by \textsc{prospector}) and {\it b)} $\rm SFR_{\rm H\gamma}$ inferred based on the $\rm H\gamma$ line integrated flux.
-In order to estimate $\rm SFR_{H\gamma}$, we first correct the H$\gamma$ fluxes of each spaxel based on the observed $\rm H\beta/H\gamma$ Balmer decrement corresponding to the said spaxel (and we assume no dust correction in the cases where the $\rm H\beta/H\gamma$ ratio from the spectrum is lower than the case-B value of 2.105).
-We then assume an intrinsic, case-B $\rm H\alpha/H\gamma=5.79$ ratio, valid for an electron temperature $T_{\rm e}\sim20000 \ \rm K$ \citep{groves+2012} and we adapt the H$\alpha$-SFR Kennicutt relation from equation (12) of \citet{kennicutt+2012} as follows:
+We compute the burstiness of star formation on spaxel-by-spaxel scales using the SFR averaged over the last 100 Myr in lookback time ($\rm SFR_{100}$ from our \textsc{prospector} SED fits) as a probe of the long-timescale SFR.
+For instantaneous or short-timescale SFR, we use two alternative tracers: {\it a)} $\rm SFR_{10}$ (similar to $\rm SFR_{100}$ but it probes only the last 10 Myr in lookback time; this is also computed by \textsc{prospector}); and {\it b)} $\rm SFR_{\rm H\gamma}$ inferred from the $\rm H\gamma$ integrated line flux.
+To estimate $\rm SFR_{H\gamma}$, we first correct the H$\gamma$ fluxes of each spaxel based on the observed $\rm H\beta/H\gamma$ Balmer decrement in that spaxel (we assume no dust correction in the cases where the $\rm H\beta/H\gamma$ ratio from the spectrum is lower than the case-B value of 2.105).
+We then assume an intrinsic, case-B $\rm H\alpha/H\gamma=5.79$ ratio, valid for an electron temperature $T_{\rm e}\sim20000 \ \rm K$ \citep{groves+2012} and we adapt the relation between H$\alpha$ intrinsic luminosity and SFR from equation (12) of \citet{kennicutt+2012} as follows: